Skip to content

 Let’s wrap up this whole “Be Your Own Bank” thing:

-Between all the books, videos, radio ads, and insurance agents out there discussing “The Infinite Banking Concept®” and “Bank on Yourself®”, the information surrounding becoming your own bank can be overwhelming.
+Between all the books, videos, radio ads, and insurance agents out there discussing “The Infinite Banking Concept®”, “Bank on Yourself®” and Velocity Banking, the information surrounding becoming your own bank can be overwhelming.
 Hopefully, our 5-steps to becoming your own banker described in this article has simplified the mechanics of this banking strategy for you.

-If you have specific questions about the general strategy described above or you want to see how it can look with your own specific situation, we invite you to schedule a call to discuss your unique situation with one of our team members so you can have all your questions answered and start the architecture of your own private family bank.
+If you have specific questions about the general strategy described above, or you want to see how it can look with your own personal finance goals, we invite you to schedule a call to discuss your unique situation with one of our team members so you can have all your questions answered and start the architecture of your own private family bank.

 If you’d like to keep reading, click to learn more about the absolute best dividend-paying whole life insurance policy to become your own banker.